igwebdeveloper83/Vue3-Cocktail-Application/README.md

-# vue-coctail-app
+# Cocktail Application

+For this project you can use API Methods using developer test key '1' as the API key.

+All API Methods are at: https://www.thecocktaildb.com/api.php

+In my case i have used API calls from:
+'List the ingredients',
+'Search by ingredient',
+'Lookup full cocktail details by id',
+'Lookup a random cocktail',
+'Ingredient Thumbnails'

+# Vue 3 + Vite / Composition API

 This template should help get you started developing with Vue 3 in Vite.
+The template uses Vue 3 <script setup> SFCs

 ## Recommended IDE Setup